RedBeard0531/mongo_module_ninja/README.md

 **☠️ WARNING: This is even more experimental than everything else! ☠️**

-You can pass `CCFLAGS=-gsplit-dwarf` to try out split dwarf support which makes linking much faster. `ccache` >= 3.2.3 supports it out of the box so they can be used together. `scons` will error if you use -gsplit-dwarf on an older ccache.
+On linux, you can pass `CCFLAGS=-gsplit-dwarf` to try out split dwarf support which makes linking much faster. `ccache` >= 3.2.3 supports it out of the box so they can be used together. `scons` will error if you use -gsplit-dwarf with an older ccache or an unsupported platform.

-On macOS this requires Xcode >= 8.
-On linux this requires all supported compiler versions work. `scons` will not error if you don't have a new enough compiler, but you can check for yourself by running `find build/ -name *.dwo` after compiling and seeing if there are any files.

-Additionally, in order to actually *use* the dwarf info, your debugging tools will need to support it.
+In order to actually *use* the dwarf info, your debugging tools will need to support it.
 I've tested the latest gdb, perf, addr2line, and llvm-symbolizer (used by `mongosymb.py`) on linux and they all work.
-I don't know about other platforms or older versions.
+I don't know about older versions or other tools.
 If your tool of choice doesn't work, upgrade or remove `-gsplit-dwarf` and recompile.

 <!-- vim: set tw=80 : -->